The NEW Williamsburg Pottery - One-of-A-Kind Items & Serious Bargains

-Face it: The old Williamsburg Pottery was nothing to look at...a mish mash of warehouses, chain-link fence enclosed areas, etc.
+Face it: The old Williamsburg Pottery was nothing to look at...a mish mash of warehouses, chain-link fence enclosed areas, etc., which you had to traipse through and dig through to find bargains.

-But after a multimillion dollar facelift, the NEW Pottery has become the shopping destination it was meant to be.
+But after a multimillion dollar facelift several years ago, the new Pottery has become the shopping destination it was meant to be.

-I was there the day after its grand reopening on April 5, 2012, and the parking lot was still packed!
-(I'll give you a parking tip below.)
+I was there the day after its grand reopening on April 5, 2012, and the parking lot was still packed with people looking for deals, unusual items, and even a delicious cafe (I'll give you a parking tip below.)

 Brightly-colored and easy to navigate, the 160,000 square foot sidewalk mall appears to have resumed its place as one of Virginia's biggest tourist attractions (along with Colonial Williamsburg, Busch Gardens Williamsburg, and the Prime Outlets Williamsburg).